Predicting Weather with a Pig Spleen

 Legendary forecaster Gus Wickstrom of Tompkins, Saskatchewan

-Gus, a man of Swedish descent who lived in this prairie province all of his life, was a weather forecaster.
-He predicted weather conditions six months in advance, yet his technology required no fancy equipment, no high-tech razzle-dazzle.
-All Gus needed was a barn and a farmhand or two standing by…because he predicted the weather by looking at a pig spleen.
+Step into Gus Wickstrom’s office in Tompkins, Saskatchewan.
+Gus, a man of Swedish descent who’s lived in this prairie province all of his 60-plus years, is a weather forecaster.
+He can predict upcoming conditions for the next six months, yet his technology requires no fancy equipment, no high-tech razzle-dazzle.
+All Gus needs is a barn and a farmhand or two standing by … because he predicts the weather by looking at a pig spleen.

 Every 6 months or so, Gus slaughtered a pig, and in the frugal way of farm families, he found a way to use everything but the squeal, as they say.
 Gus closely scrutinized the spleen, using a method he learned from his father and Harold Pearson, a neighbor.